wiltonsr/ldapAuth/readme.md

 *Optional, Default: `false`*

 The `forwardExtraLDAPHeaders` option determines if the LDAP Extra Headers, `Ldap-Extra-Attr-DN` and `Ldap-Extra-Attr-CN`, will be added or not to request.
-This is not used if the `forwardUsername` option is set to `false`.
+This is not used if the `forwardUsername` option is set to `false` or if `searchFilter` is empty.